RinatFatykhov/hello-world/README.md

 Hello, my name is Rinat.

-I on my second year in university, I want to learn .NET technologies, JS frameworks.
+I'm studying in the second year in university, I want to learn .NET technologies, JS frameworks.